axjxwright/AX-MediaPlayer/README.md

 # AX-MediaPlayer
 Media Playback Engine for Cinder

-This is effectively a wrapper around `IMFMediaEngine` (meaning it's currently windows 8+ only) which allows for CPU side playback of video and audio in Cinder.
-According to the documentation there appears to be a fast-path that goes through DXGI but that has yet to be implemented, though development is underway on the [dxgi-render-path](https://github.com/axjxwright/AX-MediaPlayer/tree/dxgi-render-path/) branch.
+This is effectively a wrapper around `IMFMediaEngine` (meaning it's currently windows 8+ only). `IMFMediaEngine` supports both a hardware accelerated and CPU implementation and AX-MediaPlayer provides a backend for each.
+Please refer to the SamplePlayback sample for usage as the method varies slightly due to the synchronisation / locking requirements of the hardware path.

 I've taken _reasonable_ care as it pertains to leaks but that is my first COM heavy library so my first priority was to get it running and make sure it's leak-free later.
 Please report any